-\Hard copy, CD, flash drive and digital download formats.
+Hard copy, flash drive and digital download formats.

-\\Based on survey.
+Based on survey.
 This survey was suspended due to the COVID-19 pandemic.
+Under development on SFY 2024 is a new mechanism for determining services outcomes.

 DEED is working to address disparities and achieve economic equity for all Minnesotans by identifying and breaking down barriers to employment and business opportunities.
 Data on the populations served are valuable for program development and policy decisions.
 Currently no data on businesses who represent targeted groups - such as communities of color, individuals with disabilities, veterans, or women - is available.
-The Small Business Assistance Office is looking to determine the feasibility of gathering this information at time of service.
+The Small Business Assistance Office is looking to determine the feasibility of gathering this information at time of service using a data gathering tool under development on the second half of SFY 2024.